 |DevelopmentMode||boolean||optional||false||Specifies whether the user is in development mode.

-False - If the XML file has not been modified since the last time it was loaded, UFT does not read the following attributes of the Identification Property element from the file: AssistivePropertyValue, ForAssistive, ForBaseSmartID, ForOptionalSmartID, ForDescription, OptionalSmartIDPropertyValue.
-These attributes determine the lists of identification properties used for different purposes in UFT.
+False - If the XML file has not been modified since the last time it was loaded, UFT One does not read the following attributes of the Identification Property element from the file: AssistivePropertyValue, ForAssistive, ForBaseSmartID, ForOptionalSmartID, ForDescription, OptionalSmartIDPropertyValue.
+These attributes determine the lists of identification properties used for different purposes in UFT One.

-True - Every time UFT opens, it reads all properties and attributes from the XML (overwriting changes made in UFT using the Object Identification dialog box).
+True - Every time UFT One opens, it reads all properties and attributes from the XML (overwriting changes made in UFT One using the Object Identification dialog box).

 Note: When providing the XML to customers, this attribute should be set to false.

-True - Instructs UFT to use the definitions in this file.
+True - Instructs UFT One to use the definitions in this file.

-False - Instructs UFT to ignore the definitions in this file.
+False - Instructs UFT One to ignore the definitions in this file.

 |PackageName||string||required||The name of the environment or toolkit to which this file applies.